 Birdies Coffee & Treats

-Another newbie to the High Country street food scene, Birdies Coffee is perfectly positioned at the Middle Fork Greenway trailhead.
+Possibly the cutest coffee camper we've ever seen, Birdies Coffee is perfectly positioned at the Middle Fork Greenway trailhead.
 Drive through or walk up to order coffee with beans sourced from the Local Lion, tea, and other treats.